“For God so loved the world, that He GAVE His only Son, that whoever believes in him should not perish but have eternal life. “Jesus, John 3:16

 He [God the Father] who did not spare his own Son but gave him up for us all, how will he not also with him graciously give us all things?Romans 8:32

 Paul’s point with this rhetorical question is that God was and is supremely generous.
-He only had one Son and He gave him in a mission to save the world.
-This is an important point because some of us mistakenly see God as a taker, who wants only to take something from us.
-The reality is that in His essence God is a Giver.
-The only thing He wants to take from us are the burdens that weigh us down.
+He only had one Son and He gave him up for a mission to save the world.
+This is an important point, because some of us mistakenly see God as a taker who wants only to take something from us when the reality is that in His essence, God is a Giver.

-The way most Christians see it is that in Christ we are blessed in order to be a blessing to others.
+The way most Christians see it is that in Christ we are blessed so we can be a blessing to others.
 He gives, we share, He gives more, we share more, and so it goes.
 First recipients, then givers.
 That’s us.

 It’s a new day with God.
 Run with it.